 - Alliterative Title: "Beauty and the Beast" and "Sons of the Silent Age".

-- Ambient: The second side of this album mostly falls into this genre.
+- Ambient: The second side of this album mostly falls into this genre, as was the case with Low earlier that year.

 - Berlin Wall: The title track has two lovers meet each other next to "the wall", which was inspired by this one (see below).